prashant-kikani/prashant-kikani.github.io/_posts/2021-5-23-living-in-simulation.markdown

 Those atoms interacted with each other, of course abiding by the fundamental laws, and elements like Oxygen and Carbon formed.
 Which ultimately again interacted with each other, again abiding by the fundamental laws, and created all the living organisms we see today, including we humans.

-> So, particles of Iron and Gold flowing in our blood, were created in the core of stars under massive temperature and pressure.
+> So, particles of Iron and Gold flowing in our blood right now, were created in the core of stars under massive temperature and pressure.

 So, from the time when only Hydrogen and Helium existed, to the present day, at what time the consciousness formed, that is residing in our brain, <b>which enabled us to think on our own</b>?
 In other words, when there was nothing but some light weight gases(H and He), to this point when there are [living beings made up from Carbon, Oxygen and Hydrogen](https://www.newscientist.com/question/what-is-the-body-made-of/), who can think, make decisions and invent computers!!